-Goodall is a legendary anthropologist and the foremost expert on the behavior of chimpanzees.
+Jane Goodall is a legendary anthropologist and expert on the behavior of chimpanzees.
 As the founder of the Jane Goodall Institute, she has been studying the social and family interactions of wild chimpanzees in Gombe Stream National Park in Tanzania for 55 years.
-She’s also only the eighth person in the history of Cambridge University to be allowed to study for a PhD without having a college degree.
+She’s also the eighth person in the history of Cambridge University to be allowed to study for a PhD without having a college degree.
 You can follow Jane and the Institute on Twitter here.

 4. Tim Berners-Lee

 There wasn’t any way we could leave inventor of the World Wide Web off this list.
 Today Tim Berners-Lee is the Director of the World Wide Web Consortium, which oversees the continued development of the Web.
 He’s also a member of the advisory board for the MIT Center for Collective Intelligence.
 In 2004, he was knighted by Queen Elizabeth for his world-changing invention and continued work in the field.
 You can follow Tim on Twitter here.